 Shone syndrome, also known as Shone complex, is a rare syndrome characterized by left-sided, obstructive congenital heart defects.

 Shone syndrome is thought to be very rare, accounting for less than 1% of all congenital heart disease 1.

 Stewart-Treves syndrome refers to an angiosarcoma seen in the setting of lymphedema 1.

 It was classically attributed to lymphedemas induced by radical mastectomy to treat breast cancer.
-Nowadays, we know that it can arise in any chronically lymphedematous region due to any cause2.
+Nowadays, we know that it can arise in chronically lymphedematous regions of any cause 2.

 Subclavian steal syndrome (SSS) and subclavian steal phenomenon both result from occlusion or severe stenosis of the proximal subclavian artery resulting in retrograde flow in the ipsilateral vertebral artery.